Stochastic forex system: Pair stochastics with other indicators

 It's very useful to combine more than one forex indicator, as a combination of trading signals is much better than relying on just a single forex indicator.
 The forex trading indicator combinations re-inforce each other, and cancel out false whipsaw forex signals.

-A trend following technical indicator helps a trader to see the over-all picture, while using more than one momentum indicator gives and generates better and more reliable entry & points to exit trading forex.
+A trend following technical indicator helps a trader to see the over-all picture, while using more than one momentum technical indicator gives and generates better and more reliable entry & points to exit trading forex.

 Example 2: Stochastic Oscillator System